aidanwhiteley/books/README.md

 ~~~~
 Otherwise, see the Spring documentation for more options.

-"Out of the box" the code runs with the "dev" Spring profile.
+"Out of the box" the code runs with the "dev" Spring profile - see the first lines of application.yml.
+Outside of development
+and test environments **DO NOT** run with is profile.
 When running in other environments you will need to decide the
-required profile and set some Spring parameters accordingly.
+required functionality and configure your Spring profile accordingly.
 For instance, you **WILL** want to
 set/change the secretKey used for the JWT token signing (see books:jwt:secretKey in the yml files).

 You will also need access to a Mongo instance.
 The connection URL (in the yml files) will result in the automatic